MSc Real Estate Asset Management / Course details

 We adopt a theoretically informed, practice-orientated, approach to teaching and learning.

 This draws on both our world-class research and our excellent links with business and the public sector.

-Fieldwork is an important part of the learning experience and all students on this course will take part in the three-day residential fieldtrip to London, usually held in October.
+Fieldwork is an important part of the learning experience and this course normally includes a three-day residential fieldtrip to London, usually in October.

 Successful applicants are expected to be available to attend.

 This course has normally included an optional field trip.
 Past locations include Berlin, Barcelona, Amsterdam, Seattle and Toronto.
 The field trip has an additional charge and would usually take place during the second semester or Easter vacation.